opengauss-mirror/docs/content/en/docs/Developerguide/create-table.md

 ) ON COMMIT PRESERVE ROWS;

--- Create a table and specify that no error is reported for duplicate tables (if any). postgres=# CREATE TABLE IF NOT EXISTS tpcds.warehouse_t8 (
+-- Create a table and specify that no error is reported for duplicate tables (if any). openGauss=# CREATE TABLE IF NOT EXISTS tpcds.warehouse_t8 (
     W_WAREHOUSE_SK            INTEGER               NOT NULL,
     W_WAREHOUSE_ID            CHAR(16)              NOT NULL,